Updated: April 2020

 There’s no way to know how far you’ve come if you don’t know where you started.

 Your first step is tracking your starting point.
-Identify where you are today and capture that in an Excel sheet, Word or Google doc.
+Identify where you are today – how you appear online – and capture that in an Excel sheet, Word or Google doc.

 Here are a few things you’re looking for: